hivesolutions/scudum/doc/rasp.md

 These files may be found in the [Raspberry Pi Kernel repository](https://github.com/raspberrypi/linux/tree/rpi-4.1.y/arch/arm/configs).

-Note that by using the `make alldefconfig` all the remaining configuration lines not defined in the configuration file are going to be populated with their respective default values.
-Check [this document](https://www.kernel.org/doc/makehelp.txt) for more information regarding `make` configuration options.

 Then add the following set of configuration lines so that proper EXT2 and EXT3 support is available.

 ```